-Robert A. Adriance, in his book “Seaworthy” published by International Marine, says that –
+Robert A. Adriance, in his book Seaworthy, states the following:

 b) Check all hoses from thru-hull fittings below the waterline.
-With age rubber hoses become brittle and sooner or later will split.
+With age, rubber hoses become brittle and will eventually split.
 Hoses for engine cooling are particularly vulnerable.

 c) Check stuffing boxes for shafts and rudders.
-There should not be more than a few drips per minute from shafts, even less on rudder stocks.
+There should be no more than a few drips per minute from shafts, even less on rudder stocks.

 d) Check all rubber “bellows” or gaskets in the transom where outboard or stern drive hoses or cables penetrate the hull.
-In any case these should be above the waterline, but often they are very close to the waterline and can be easily submerged for a variety of reasons.
-If you have an old OMC stern drive with a rubber boot around the drive unit and sealed to the hull you are particularly vulnerable.
-Rubber degrades from UV, temperature changes and time.
+In any case, these should be above the waterline, but they are often very close to the waterline and can be easily submerged for a variety of reasons.
+If you have an old OMC stern drive with a rubber boot around the drive unit and sealed to the hull, you are especially vulnerable.
+Rubber degrades due to UV, changes in temperature, and time.

 e) Check all drain plugs, thru-hulls for speedos, depth sounders, etc. Check the “O” rings and lubricate them as directed.
 Make sure plastic fittings are snug and serviceable.

-b) Even though you have ball valve seacocks you still must cycle them (turn on and off) every few weeks to make sure that they are not stuck open.
+b) Although you may have ball valve seacocks, you must still cycle them (turn on and off) every few weeks to make sure that they are not stuck open.
 If they are stuck, simply tap the handle with a mallet.
 Make sure that all members of your regular crew know where all seacocks are and can turn them off.

-a) Rain and snow sink 32% of the boats at the dock.
-The first thing you should do is become aware of whether or not you have a self-draining cockpit.
+a) Rain and snow sink 32% of boats at the dock.
+You must first be aware if you have a self-draining cockpit.
 If you do not, obviously rain water can eventually sink your boat.
-Typically, runabouts without self draining cockpits have covers to keep the rain out.
-But even with a cover you must periodically check your boat because covers are notorious for leaking and even if you have an automatic bilge pump, eventually it will lose its charge.
+Typically, runabouts without self-draining cockpits have covers to keep the rain out.
+But even with a cover, you must periodically check your boat because covers are notorious for leaking.
+Even if you have an automatic bilge pump, it will eventually lose its charge.

-c) Examine the size of your cockpit scuppers and drains and ask yourself how easy it would be for them to become clogged.
-If it appears easy, then take action.
+c) Examine the size of your cockpit scuppers and drains and ask yourself how easy it would be for them to get clogged.
+If it seems easy, then take action.

 d) If the scuppers do not lead directly overboard, then inspect the hoses and fittings below deck that lead overboard.
 Make sure all are in proper repair, as a split or detached hose here can sink your boat with rain water.